The existence of your endocannabinoid system is scientific proof that cannabis is medicine!

 1. Is cannabis use dangerous?

 No, it is not dangerous.
 No one has ever died from cannabis use – ever; and while it is true that taking too much can make some people feel dizzy, nauseous, and faint (a.k.a. 'a whitey'), this will soon pass.
-However, the presence of THC, which is vital for its therapeutic properties, means that you will experience its effects.
-In other words, you will get stoned.
+However, the presence of THC, which is vital for its therapeutic properties in treating serious diseases and health conditions, means that you will experience its effects.
+In other words, you will get stoned if taking it via the mouth.

 Yes.
 If you take the medicine in suppository form.
 Empty suppository capsules can easily be bought online.
 You can read more about how cannabis suppositories work here.

-No, your doctor does not need to know.
-You can ask your doctor for a summary of your record (e.g., the first two or three pages) and then email it to your chosen clinic.
+No, your doctor does not need to know, but if you choose to get your medicine via a clinic, you will need a summary of your health records (e.g., the first two or three pages).
+You can download this via the NHS app and then email it to your chosen clinic.

 No. Smoking cannabis is the least effective way to take it as medicine.
-While it does make a person relaxed, hungry, and sleepy, it will not be as effective as that needed for proper relief and treatment.
+While smoking cannabis does make a person relaxed, hungry, and sleepy, it will not be as effective as that needed for proper relief and treatment because it is not powerful enough.
 For that, you need the extracted medicine.
 You can find out how to make your own cannabis medicine here.

-6. Is there medical evidence to support cannabis medicines?
+1. Is there scientific evidence to support cannabis medicines?

 Yes, but nowhere near enough, plus the majority of research has been conducted abroad.
-Researching cannabis for any reason within the UK continues to be difficult due to its illegality as a banned substance.
-Nevertheless, the fact that the UK government
+Researching cannabis for any reason within the UK continues to be difficult due to its illegality as a banned substance, and research from abroad is not taken into account.
+This is deliberate in my opinion.

 Contact us